 Traditionally, when thinking of home offices, we imagine a separate room or spare bedroom that is converted for work purposes.
 But as anyone in NYC knows, there’s not always space to spare.

 But don’t let that stop you.
 A multi-purpose desk in a bedroom, a roomy kitchen table, or even a converted closet can give you enough space to get things done.
 The key is allowing the design scheme of the rest of your home to flow into your workspace.
-We love how Tali Roth incorporated an office behind the living area of this stylish loft.

 In addition to space considerations, consider your personal work style.
 Are you the type needs to work in complete silence or do you adore distractions (hi family!)?
 It’s a matter of personal preference.
 Homepolish’s Rosanna Lee puts it this way: “If your home office is a command center for your household and you don’t mind some noise (or you like watching TV while paying bills), placing it in a central area such as the living or family room might be best.
 If, however, you need peace and quiet and a bit of separation, then putting the home office in the bedroom might be best.”